WHY DO YOU WRITE FOR YOUNG ADULTS?

-And there is no one more vulnerable than a young adult.
+I can think of no more intensely soul-searching time than young adulthood, and there is no one more vulnerable than a young adult.
 Babies aren’t even as vulnerable.
 No one would leave a baby to figure anything out.
 No one would expect a 7-year-old to make smart long-term decisions.
-Suddenly, we reach a certain age and so much is expected of us and we’re left all alone.
-We’ve had just enough time to have a few rugs pulled out from under us, and yet we keep hoping that the next rug we encounter will be soft under our feet and stay right where we put it.
-That young person—still full of longing and hope—is who I am on the inside, and that’s who I write for and about.
+Suddenly, we reach a certain age and so much is expected of us and we’re left all alone, or at least it feels that way.
+Young adults internalize the message that they should have everything figured out, and when they don’t—when they inevitably fail at things big and small—they’re so hard on themselves for not getting it right.
+They compare themselves to others, they think they’re the only ones who feel (and act) like such a mess.
+And yet, in the face of all that terror and confusion, they’re also so full of hope.
+That young person—full of longing and self-criticism and hope—is who I am on the inside, and that’s who I’m most inspired to write for and about.

-I’m not quite sure why I wasn’t exposed to more children’s books and young adult literature, although certainly there was less of it when I was growing up.
-I come from a family of readers, but my father didn’t concern himself too much with what I was reading, and my mother worked way too hard to guide my reading, although I remember them reading to me at bedtime.
+I was mostly left to my own devices in what I chose to read—so I read widely and weirdly.
 I had some collections of fairytales that I devoured—I loved the really creepy, twisted ones the best.
 There’s so much crime and punishment—unfair and otherwise—in fairytales.
-So many dubious lessons about greed and jealousy and marital happiness.
-I was particularly obsessed with “The Snow Queen,” by Hans Christian Anderson, and the "Grimm Brothers’s “Rumpelstiltskin.”
+There are also so many dubious lessons about greed and jealousy and marital happiness.
+I was particularly obsessed with “The Snow Queen,” by Hans Christian Anderson, and “Rumpelstiltskin” by the Grimm Brothers.

+I also had a collection of thin, illustrated paperback retellings of bible stories that were probably my main source of biblical knowledge.
 There were two that stand out most in my head.
 The first was the story of the good Samaritan, about a man who is beaten within an inch of his life and then actively ignored by the high and mighty who pass him by while he suffers on the road—that one appealed to my distaste for the hypocritically pious.
 And the other that I was transfixed by was about Jesus’s temptation in the wilderness.
 In the pictures, the person tempting Jesus throughout the story wears a black hooded cloak that completely conceals his features, until he finally throws off the cloak, revealing himself to be the Devil—complete with horns, clawed feet and hands, and blood-red skin.
 I was simultaneously horrified and drawn to it.

 If there is one writer whose very existence inspires me, it’s Margaret Atwood.
 Not only do I love her writing (and there is no book more deserving of its status as a classic than The Handmaid’s Tale), I think her brain is the eighth wonder of the world.